FEATURED ONLINE MBA PROGRAMS

 Leadership skills that apply in organizations of all sizes, from commercial multinational companies to small nonprofits, are a key component of the Wheeling MBA program's philosophy.
 Classes are taught in the evenings on a schedule that allows you to study full time or take one class a semester and pursue your degree at a slower pace.
 The school also offers summer classes so that you can compress the time it takes to complete your studies.
 The curriculum begins with foundation courses that can be waived in some circumstances, followed by 10 core courses that cover key management functions.
 You can then round out your course of study with electives that support your career goals.

 The University of Charleston MBA portfolio offers three options.
 The flagship program is the Master of Business Administration and Leadership.
 As the name implies, this full-time, 16-month program focuses on leadership.
-You will be immersed in a program that blends learning in the classroom with opportunities to practice what you learn in a professional setting with corporate, government and nonprofit partners such as BB&T Bank, Triana Energy, Charleston Area Medical Center and NGK Spark Plugs.
+You will find yourself immersed in a program that blends learning in the classroom with opportunities to practice what you learn in a professional setting with corporate, government and nonprofit partners such as BB&T Bank, Triana Energy, Charleston Area Medical Center and NGK Spark Plugs.
 You will also complete a summer practicum, living and working abroad.
 The Executive MBA is designed for professionals who are working full time, with classes every other Friday night and every other Saturday.
 Executive MBA students follow a leadership-oriented curriculum similar to the one pursued by students in the full-time MBA program, following a streamlined 14-month schedule and taking part in a 10-day international practicum to observe business in another country.
 In addition, the University of Charleston offers an Executive MBA with a concentration in pharmaceutical and healthcare management, as well as an executive program for active members of the National Guard.